MicrosoftDocs/azure-stack-docs/azure-stack/user/gpu-deploy-sample-module.md

 ### Install Nvidia-Docker

+The [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) help you to build and run GPU accelerated Docker containers.
+The toolkit includes a container runtime library and utilities to automatically configure containers to leverage NVIDIA GPUs.

-1. Set the GPG key and the remote repository for the nvidia-docker package.
+1. Set the GPG key and the remote repository for the **nvidia-docker** package.

     ```bash
     curl -s -L https://nvidia.github.io/nvidia-docker/gpgkey | \